jangdan/cu/readme.md

 #Color Utility

-####by Daniel Jang

-readme.md
----
 ![screenshot!](screenshot.png)

-Color Utility is open source, developed for a contest([제 30회 한국정보올림피아드](https://www.digitalculture.or.kr/sub06/InfoOlympiad.do)) where it won a silver medal.
+Color Utility is open source, developed for a contest ([제 30회 한국정보올림피아드](https://www.digitalculture.or.kr/sub06/InfoOlympiad.do)) where it won a silver medal.

 You can download the source and try it and trust the developer by reviewing it.
 You can always **fork** and **contribute**.